maubanel/p4v-unreal/workspaces/README.md

 Give the depot a **Workspace Name**.
 The default name is not very helpful, I would call it something short and descriptive that describes the project and the computer I am using.
 For example I could use `UnrealClassLptp`.
 You cannot use the same name as the depot it will not allow a workspace to share the exact name with a **Depot**.

 Select a location **Workspace Root** with enough room for your project.
 I use the actual name of the **Depot** so I don't get confused.
 If you have a second drive on your desktop/laptop it might be best to save the data here.
-Use only SSD (preferably VVMe drives) for fast access.
+Use only SSD (preferably NVMe drives) for fast access.
 NEVER STORE A REPO ON A CLOUD SERVICE like Icloud, Box, OneDrive or any other cloud drive service.

 Try to keep it as close to the root drive as possible as Perforce does have a character limit to how long your folder chain can be.
 In this case I only have a single drive and it is a Mac so I am keeping it in the default Perforce folder root to my user (same as PC that will keep it at: `c:User/Username/Perforce`.